Rwandan Defence Force: Post-1994 operations

-First Congo War, 1996 to 1997

-See main article First Congo War.
+First Congo War (1996–1997)

-Second Congo War, 1998 to 2003

-See main article Second Congo War.
+Second Congo War (1998–2003)

 Circa 2000 during the Second Congo War, the Rwanda Patriotic Army unofficially admitted to having 4,000 to 8,000 troops deployed in the Congo, according to the Economist Intelligence Unit, but this was believed to be a substantial understatement.
-The International Crisis Group estimated that the RPA has between 17,000 and 25,000 troops deployed in the Congo.
+The International Crisis Group estimated that the RPA had between 17,000 and 25,000 troops deployed in the Congo.
 In April 2001, a United Nations report on the exploitation of the Congo, said the RPA had a minimum of 25,000 troops in the Congo, an estimate the report attributes to "military specialists with a great deal of experience in the region."
 During the deployment in the DRC, Rwandan forces fought the so-called "Six-Day War" against Ugandan forces over the city of Kisangani, leaving at least 1,000 dead.

-On 17 September 2002 the first Rwandan soldiers were withdrawn from the eastern DRC.
+On 17 September 2002, the first Rwandan soldiers were withdrawn from the eastern DRC.
 On 5 October Rwanda announced the completion of its withdrawal; MONUC confirmed the departure of over 20,000 Rwandan soldiers.